After fending it off for a long time, we decided to bell the cat and take our kids (6 and 3 years) to Disneyland in California.

 When to Go

-The trip timing alone can be a very important determinant of the happiness in your experience.
+The trip timing alone can be a very important determinant of happiness in your experience.

 It is more important to remember when NOT to go.

 We avoided public holidays and weekends.
 This is the perfect place for 2 days and the whole world knows that.
 A lot of people have annual memberships and passes.
-Disneyland has specials for local and neighbours all year round.
+Disneyland has specials for locals and neighbors all year round.
+Before finalizing your dates, check out the Disneyland Crowd Calendar.

 Los Angeles (LAX) has multiple incoming flights from around the world and there are a gazillion cabs, Uber/Lyfts and buses to get you to Anaheim.
 The closest airport is John Wayne Orange County airport, but the flight options may be fewer especially the international ones.